Sethispr/pola/.github/SKIN.md

 > [!NOTE]
 > *Skins in the Refined case are also available in the Exquisite case.*
-> *Refined case costs 800 coins while other listed cases are worth 200*
+> *1 Refined case costs 800 coins while other cases costs 200 coins*

 | Case                       | Pink                        | Red                                                                                   |
 |----------------------------|-----------------------------|---------------------------------------------------------------------------------------|